PurpurMC/PurpurDocs/mkdocs/Configuration.md

 #### boat
 * ##### eject-players-on-land
     - **default**: false
-    - **description**: Set to true for boats should eject players when on land
+    - **description**: Set to true for boats to eject players when on land
 * ##### do-fall-damage
     - **default**: true
     - **description**: Set to false for boats to not do fall damage to players